openjs-foundation/cross-project-council/proposals/stage-1/CODE_OF_CONDUCT/HANDLING-REPORTS.md

 Generally, reports to coc-escalation should refer to a report that was already submitted to:

 * report@openjsf.org or
-* one of the projects reporting emails
+* one of the project's reporting emails
 * explanation of why the reportee does not feel comfortable using the previous reporting emails for the initial report

 If a report to coc-esclation does not include one of those, the reportee will be asked to to provide one of those three as the